 - 1. Use a can of compressed air to remove any dust or loose dirt from the device. - 2.
-If necessary, clean the lens with a soft cloth dampened with lukewarm water.
+Clean the device with a soft cloth dampened with mild detergent and lukewarm water. - 3.
+Wipe carefully with a dry cloth.

 Avoid cleaning in direct sunlight or at elevated temperatures, as this may cause stains when the water droplets dry.